aubort/aubort.github.io/articles/odroid.md

 brew install xz
 ```

-From there extract the image file from the compressed file that you just downloaded
+Now extract the image from the compressed file that you just downloaded

 ```
 xz -d <filename.img.xz>